PostHog/posthog.com/contents/blog/ga4-alternatives.md

 In this guide we'll cover:

-- How GA4 and Universal Analytics differ
+- The differences between UA and GA4
-- Why existing users are looking to switch
+- Why existing users want to switch
 - The best GA4 alternatives for different use cases

 ## GA4 vs Universal Analytics... what's the difference?